 Keeping green in the bathroom

 Keeping yourself clean and your bathroom green is fairly simple.
 Switch your shower head for a low-flow model.
-Installation is fairly simple and a good quality model will still deliver good pressure but use around 3 – 4 gallons less water per minute.
+Installation is fairly simple.
+Even a good quality model will still deliver good pressure but use around 3 – 4 gallons less water per minute.

 Baths use around three times the amount of water as showers, so when you do bath, scoop the water out for use in your garden, our create your own grey water system for flushing toilets and washing clothes.